Why Most Startup Products Never Become Real Businesses

 AI features affect UX significantly.

-If outputs are:
+If outputs feel:

 • inconsistent